Nurse Kelly | Chemical Peels

 Chemical Peel Recovery Time

-Recovery time after a chemical peel varies depending on the depth of the peel.
+Recovery time after a chemical peel varies depending on the depth of the peel and condition of the skin at the time of the peel.
 Superficial peels may result in a few days of redness and peeling, while deeper peels may require a more extended recovery period.
-Nurse Kelly chemical peel experience allows for shorter recovery time with optimal results.

 Conditions Treated by Chemical Peels

 Chemical Peels effectively treat a range of conditions, including fine lines, wrinkles, sun damage, acne scars, and hyperpigmentation.
-Nurse Kelly at Cayman Doctors tailors the choice of peel to address specific concerns and achieve optimal results for each client’s unique skin profile.
+Nurse Kelly in collaboration with Dr. Christoffersen tailors the choice of peel to address specific concerns and achieve optimal results for each client’s unique skin profile.

 Fine Lines and Wrinkles